 Allow the pigment to dry for 1-2weeks.
 Now rinse gently to remove any excess Pigment and soya milk.
 This is a surface application and vigorous washing may remove more pigment than desired.

-WHOLE POMEGRANATE FLOWERS ~ Dye Colour Yellow
+KAMALA DYE ~ Dye Colour Yellow and Green

 POMEGRANATE PEELS ~ CUT & GROUND ORGANIC ~ can be used as Tannin and as yellow dye

 The pomegranate is a fruit-bearing deciduous shrub in the family Lythraceae, subfamily Punicoideae, that grows between 5 and 10 m tall.
-The pomegranate originated in the region extending from Iran to northern India, and has been cultivated since ancient times throughout the Mediterranean region.
+The pomegranate originated in the region extending from Iran to northern India and has been cultivated since ancient times throughout the Mediterranean region.